dmerejkowsky/kata-playwright/README.md

 ## Step 4

-Add tests for all the bugs you’ve found - make sure they are failing for the right reason, with good error messages.
+Add more tests for some of the bugs you’ve found - make sure they are failing for the right reason, with good error messages.
+Stop when you have 3 or 4 different tests

 ## Step 5